react-native-component/react-native-smart-splash-screen/README.md

 A smart splash screen for React Native apps, written in JS, oc and java for cross-platform support.
 It works on iOS and Android.

-## Notice

-It can only be used until react-native 0.4.0

 ## Preview

 ![react-native-smart-splash-screen-ios-preview][1]